khinydnlin/archived_projects/Impact Analysis_ACIC challenge/README.md

-# Impact Analysis of Cost-Containment Measures in Healthcare Expenditures
+# Evaluating the Effectiveness of Healthcare Interventions Using Causal Inference

 #### -- Project Status: [In-progress]